reactjs/react.dev/content/warnings/refs-must-have-owner.md

 <Foo ref={foo} />
 ```

-If you need to add a ref to a component, convert it to a class first, or consider not using refs as they are [rarely necessary](/docs/refs-and-the-dom.html#when-to-use-refs).
+If you need to add a ref to a component, use `React.forwardRef`, or consider not using refs as they are [rarely necessary](/docs/refs-and-the-dom.html#when-to-use-refs).

-## Strings Refs Outside the Render Method {#strings-refs-outside-the-render-method}
+## Strings Refs Outside the Component {#strings-refs-outside-the-component}

-This usually means that you're trying to add a ref to a component that doesn't have an owner (that is, was not created inside of another component's `render` method).
+This usually means that you're trying to add a ref to a component that doesn't have an owner (that is, was not created inside of another component).
 For example, this won't work:

 ```js
 // Doesn't work!